The laws of nature

-And make sure you know where you’re going, so you don’t have to call a rescue service – if you’re phone has service, that is.
-Shit!
+And make sure you know where you’re going, so you don’t have to call a rescue service – if your phone has coverage, that is.
+Crap!

-And speaking of shit … When you have to go, you have to go.
+Speaking of which … When you have to go, you have to go.

 Use public toilets where possible.
 If you have to take care of business in nature, make sure you’re far away from trails, water sources and camping spots.

 Use a small shovel or a stick to dig a hole and cover up the paper and … other things … when you’re done.

 Remember that you’re not allowed to make campfires between 15 April and 15 September.
 You can use approved campfire fireplaces, as long as the surrounding nature is not too dry.
 Bring your own wood and use dry twigs to light the fire.